-Young Dolph suspects rescheduled to appear in court
+Young Dolph suspects’ court appearance rescheduled

-MEMPHIS, Tenn. — The Shelby County District Attorney’s Office has rescheduled the indictment in the murder of Memphis rapper Young Dolph.
+MEMPHIS, Tenn. — Two suspects in the murder of Memphis rapper Young Dolph will appear before a judge on Wednesday.

-According to the DA’s Office, Justin Johnson and Cornelius Smith have been indicted and were set to be arraigned on Tuesday.
-However, that arraignment was rescheduled for Wednesday, Jan.
-19.
+According to the Shelby County District Attorney’s Office, Justin Johnson and Cornelius Smith have been indicted and are set to be arraigned on Wednesday.

+The hearing was originally scheduled for Tuesday, but was postponed as the case was transferred to a new judge.

 Johnson, also known as the rapper Straight Drop and Smith has been charged with first-degree murder, attempted first-degree murder, being convicted felon in possession of a firearm, employment of a firearm during a dangerous felony, and theft of property over $10,000.